Get instant quote

 11. Consider the price of the bulk material

-The cost of bulk material is another factor that can significantly affect the price of CNC machined parts.
-The table below summarizes the prices of common metal alloys and plastics used in CNC for a 6 in x 6 in x 1 in sheet (approximately 150 x 150 x 25 mm).
+The table below summarizes prices for common metal alloys and plastics in CNC machining for a 6 in x 6 in x 1 in sheet (approximately 150 x 150 x 25 mm).

 Material Price